-Continuing to work at the centre of the organisation to set the strategic direction for Hampshire as a place, enabling the County Council's operational service delivery and the development the future environment, infrastructure, skills and opportunities for residents and communities for

-• Land & Assets - Key priorities include unlocking commercial development of land at Manydown, as well as strategic implementation the County Council's Strategic Asset Management Plan progression of the Hampshire 2050 vision and partnership, the governance and oversight of the Climate Change Strategy and strategic framework, the on-going relationship with Hampshire Cultural Trust (HCT) as well as developing and articulating the County Council's role in the digital

-Skills, Economy and Strategic Planning - Key priorities include the submission of the County Councils Minerals and Waste Plan, the implementation of Local Transport Plan 4 (LTP4), the transfer of Local Enterprise Partnership (LEP) functions in April 2024 and the new responsibility
+- Continuing to work at the centre of the organisation to set the strategic direction for Hampshire as a place, enabling the County Council's operational service delivery and the development the future environment, infrastructure, skills and opportunities for residents and communities for many years to come. - Land & Assets Key priorities include unlocking commercial development of land at Manydown, as well as strategic implementation the County Council's Strategic Asset Management Plan - Culture, Communities and Strategic Programmes Key priority programmes include the progression of the Hampshire 2050 vision and partnership, the governance and oversight of the Climate Change Strategy and strategic framework, the on-going relationship with Hampshire Cultural Trust (HCT) as well as developing and articulating the County Council's role in the digital future for Hampshire - Skills, Economy and Strategic Planning Key priorities include the submission of the County Councils Minerals and Waste Plan, the implementation of Local Transport Plan 4 (LTP4), the transfer of Local Enterprise Partnership (LEP) functions in April 2024 and the new responsibility to develop a Local Nature Recovery Strategy (LNRS) by December 2024.